microsoft/LearnTogether-Collaboration-Brainstorm-App/README.md

 Brainstorm is an example of using the Fluid Framework to build a collaborative line of business application.
 In this example each user can create their own sticky notes that is managed on a board.
 Ideas that have been "liked" appear in a list and are sorted based upon the number likes.

-## Running the App Locally with Tinylicious as the Fluid Service
+## Running the App Locally

-To run this follow the steps below:

-1. Open a terminal window at the root of the project.
+Follow the steps below to run this in local mode (Azure local service):

-1. Run `npm install` from the root
+Run `npm install` from the brainstorm folder root
-1. Run `npm start` to start the client
-1. Run `npx tinylicious` to start the "Tinylicious" test service locally (this is used for local development)
+Run `npx @fluidframework/azure-local-service@latest` to start the Azure local service for testing and development Run `npm run start` to start the client
-1. Navigate to `http://localhost:3000` in a browser tab
+Navigate to `http://localhost:3000` in a browser tab

-This package is based on the [Create React App](https://reactjs.org/docs/create-a-new-react-app.html), so much of the Create React App documentation applies.
+📝 NOTE

+Azure local service is a local, self-contained test service.
+Running `npx @fluidframework/azure-local-service@latest` from your terminal window will launch the Azure local server.
+The server will need to be started first in order to provide the ordering and storage requirement of the Fluid runtime.

 ## Running the App Locally with Azure Relay Service as the Fluid Service

 To run this follow the steps below:

-1. Go to the Azure portal and search for `Azure Fluid Relay`.
+1. Go to the Azure portal and search for `Fluid Relay`.
-1. Create a new Azure Fluid Relay resource and note the `tenantId`, `token`, and `orderer` and `storage` values.
+1. Create a new Azure Fluid Relay resource and note the `Tenant Id`, `Primary key`, and `Orderer Endpoint` and `Storage Endpoint` values.
 1. Rename the `.env-template` file in the root of the project to `.env`.
 1. Replace the values in the `.env` file with the appropriate values from the Azure portal.
 1. Open a terminal window at the root of the project.
 1. Run `npm install` from the root
-1. Run `export REACT_APP_FLUID_CLIENT=frs` in the terminal to create an environment variable (if using PowerShell run `$env:REACT_APP_FLUID_CLIENT='frs'`).
-This will cause the app to use FRS instead of Tinylicious for the Fluid service.
+1. Run `export REACT_APP_FLUID_CLIENT=useAzure` in the terminal to create an environment variable (if using PowerShell run `$env:REACT_APP_FLUID_CLIENT='useAzure'`).
+This will cause the app to use Fluid Relay service instead of `azure-local-service` for the Fluid relay service.
 )
 1. Run `npm start` to start the client
 1. Navigate to `http://localhost:3000` in a browser tab